Big OPEC+ oil output cuts depend on U.S., others joining: sources

 Other oil producers outside the OPEC+ group have already indicated a willingness to help.
 Canada’s Alberta province, home to the world’s third-largest oil reserves, said it was open to joining any potential global pact.

-Norway, the biggest oil and gas producer in Western Europe, said it was considering attending the OPEC+ talks on Thursday as an observer and would join production cuts if there was broad support for such a move.

-Brazil’s Energy Minister Bento Albuquerque said he was ready to attend the G20 call.
+Norway, the biggest oil and gas producer in Western Europe, said it would join production cuts if there was broad support for such a move.
+Brazil’s Energy Minister said he was ready to attend the G20 call.

-Additional reporting by Alex Lawler and Shadia Nasralla; Writing by Rania El Gamal; Editing by Edmund Blair
+Additional reporting by Alex Lawler and Shadia Nasralla; Writing by Rania El Gamal; Editing by Edmund Blair and Kirsten Donovan